Jim Hartung

 America’s tax system is a mess—and our political system is broken.
 This book describes how to fix both using systems engineering, the process engineers use to develop complex products such as aircraft and spacecraft.

-Rational Tax Reform uses systems engineering to develop a comprehensive nonpartisan tax reform proposal that:
+Rational Tax Reform uses the systems engineering process to develop a comprehensive nonpartisan tax reform proposal.
+The key features of the proposed tax reform are as follows:

-The proposed tax reform is only one example of many possible alternatives—yet it clearly illustrates how SE could enable rational, enlightened, and nonpartisan tax reform.
+proposed tax reform is only one example of many possible alternatives—yet it clearly illustrates how systems engineering could enable rational, enlightened, and nonpartisan tax reform.

 Why Read This Book?

-The last major bipartisan tax reform was enacted in 1986, more than 30 years ago.
+The last major bipartisan tax reform was enacted in 1986, over 30 years ago.
 Since then, many politicians, policymakers, and think tanks have developed bipartisan tax reform proposals.
 None have been enacted.
-So what makes the ideas in this book any different?
+So, what makes the ideas in this book any different?

-Rational Tax Reform proposes a totally new approach (SE) to achieve nonpartisan tax reform.
-This approach has two major advantages.
-First, SE enables development of a better tax reform proposal.
-Second, SE provides Congress with a systemmatic process to improve upon this proposal and enact nonpartisan tax reform.
+Rational Tax Reform proposes a totally new approach (systems engineering) to develop a novel nonpartisan tax reform proposal.
+This approach has two significant advantages.
+First, the systems engineering process enables the development of a better tax reform proposal.
+Second, systems engineering provides Congress with a systematic process to improve upon this proposal and enact nonpartisan tax reform.

 Reviewer Comments